nikMichel/StayPositiveAPI/README.md

 ## Local Deployment

 The local deployment is based on Docker.
-Thus, to correctly launch our interface, the Docker software must be installed.
+Therefore, to correctly launch the API Service, Docker software must be installed.
 The deployment is outlined below.

 ### Clone the Repository